-The Kualoa Ranch and neighboring Ka'a'awa Valley are situated in one of Oahu's most historic areas.
-The Ka'a'awa Valley is also one of Oahu's most beautiful valleys - still largely untouched by modern development.
+The Kualoa Ranch and neighboring Ka'a'awa Valley are situated in one of the most historic areas in Oahu.
+The Ka'a'awa Valley is also one of Oahu's most beautiful valleys and is still largely untouched by modern development.

-It is an area steeped in legend.
-Legend has it that fishponds in the area were built by Menehunes (an ancient race of small, magical people who are said to be the first inhabitants of the islands).
-The area is also said to be home to night-marchers - the ghosts of dead chiefs and their warriors who proceed from their burial caves to the sea.
+It is also an area steeped in legend.
+Legend has it that fish ponds in the area were built by Menehunes (an ancient race of small, magical people who are said to be the first inhabitants of the islands).
+The area is also said to be home to night-marchers—the ghosts of dead chiefs and their warriors who proceed from their burial caves to the sea.

-Kualoa and Ka'a'awa is also said to be a place of refuge where those condemned to die could find refuge.Continue to 2 of 9 below.
+Kualoa and Ka'a'awa are also said to be places of refuge where those condemned to die could find safety.Continue to 2 of 9 below.

 02 of 09

 Exploration of the ranch and Ka'a'awa Valley can only be done by special permit or on one of the tours offered by Kualoa Ranch.
-If you prefer to snorkel, swim, paddle a Hawaiian canoe, or play volleyball on a private beach "Secret Island" is available to you.
+If you prefer to snorkel, swim, paddle a Hawaiian canoe, or play volleyball on a private beach, the "Secret Island" is available to you.

-Take the Likelike Highway towards Kaneohe through the Wilson tunnel.
+Take the Likelike Highway toward Kaneohe through the Wilson tunnel.
 Look for the Kahekili exit on the right.
-It curves to the left and you will head north until you reach Kualoa Ranch (about 20 minutes).
+It curves to the left, and you will head north until you reach Kualoa Ranch (about 20 minutes).
 The ranch is across from Kualoa Regional Park.

 03 of 09

-I chose to explore the ranch and Ka'a'awa Valley on horseback.
-I made an advance reservation for their two-hour horseback ride that takes you to the northern part of the ranch and deep into Ka'a'awa Valley.
-The ride takes you through forested areas, past World War II bunkers, into Ka'a'awa Valley, with fantastic views of the Kualoa Mountains and the Pacific Ocean.
+You can explore the ranch and Ka'a'awa Valley on horseback as the ranch offers a two-hour horseback ride that takes you to the northern part of the ranch and deep into Ka'a'awa Valley.
+The ride takes you through forested areas, past World War II bunkers, into Ka'a'awa Valley, and gives you fantastic views of the Kualoa Mountains and the Pacific Ocean.

 04 of 09